This week’s Considering Context looks at a popular meditation/peace verse.

 As you see this verse is a little bit more than simply being still and meditating on God.
 Our Psalm is of the chiastic structure, paralleling ideas to a central theme and then reversing the parallels.
 To understand the structure more fully it would be helpful to see the entire Psalm laid out.

 As you can see, the Psalm peaks at verse 6: the nations rage, the kingdoms tooter; he utters his voice, the earth melts.
-The context of the Psalm can be found in 2Chron 20:1-30, when Jehoshaphat is king and the destruction of Jerusalem seems imminent.
+The context of the Psalm can be found in Isaiah 36, when Hezekiah is king and the destruction of Jerusalem seems imminent.
 God gave His people a remarkable deliverance and this Psalm was written as the response.
 The culmination at verse 6 is God winning the victory for Jerusalem.
 This is the theme or central portion of the Psalm, not meditating on God.

 Verse 10 falls in parallel to verse 2.
 Looking a little closer at these two verses helps us even more with the context. verses 2 and 10 state, respectively,